civl-verifier/civl-verifier.github.io/doc.md

 ```

 # Introducing and Hiding Variables

+**TODO**:
+This section must explain that variable introduction and hiding result in two different
+programs at each layer, called the low program and the high program of the layer.
+Neither the low nor the high program at layer n contain the variables hidden at n.
+The variables introduced at layer n and the introduction actions that introduce them
+are present in the high program but not the low program at layer n.
+Refinement checking at a layer is performed on the high program of that layer.
+The [earlier example](#a-simple-layered-concurrent-program) only showed the high
+program at each layer.
+In that example, since the only layer at which variables are introduced is layer 0,
+the low and high programs coincide at all layers except 0.

 In a multi-layere refinement proof it is usually not only useful to change the granularity of atomicity, but also the state representation (i.e., the set of variables over which different program layers are expressed).
 In this section we show CIVL's support for both introduction and hiding of both global and local variables.